 "Yes," the old man glanced to the giant stacks loading their visitors.
 "I didn't find any.
 I thought this would be a good second," he returned to her.
 "Are you alright?
 Your face is doing something strange."

 She closed her eyes, inhaling slowly.
 Annoyance throbbed at her temple.
-"How was this a second choice?"
+"How is this a second choice?"

 His gaze was wise as he observed her reaction.
 "Their ears are too long to conceal," he explained.
 "And modern attire isn't made to accommodate Kouga's tail."

-Frustration gave way to confusion.
-Kagome shook her head, not catching on.
+Frustration gave way to confusion, and Kagome shook her head, not catching on.

 He sighed.
 "You were always worried about Inu-Yasha wandering.
 With the chikai spell, they won't go anywhere without you knowing."

 "Exactly.
 They're much harder to hide," her grandfather stared pointedly.
 "And the proximity will be good for you young one.
 I think being in Sengoku Jidai has made you rather… prickly."

 Kouga grinned, catching the attempt at diplomacy.
 "Did I miss that?"
 He spun to his lieutenants.
 "Did he just say what I think he did?
 Who else heard?"

 Hakkaku and Ginta, watching Kagome, backed up.

 The girl whirled around, verging on snarl, "Something to add?"